EyYoTony/cats-mock-exam/instructions.md

 ## Steps

-Successfully complete the first 4 steps to receive a grade of 'Meets Expectations'.
-Complete step 5 to receive a grade of 'Above Expectations'.

 ### Step 1

 - Create a database, tables and data within a mysql database.
 Include the following tables: